Tempted to give panfish fly fishing a whirl? Here’s our Fly Fisher Pro rundown of the best panfish flies around to get you started!

 Green Eyed Damselfly Nymph

-Green eyed damselfly nymphs are found in waters all over the US, making this an ideal fly to use for panfish.
+Green eyed damselfly nymphs are found in waters all over the US, making this an ideal fly to use for pan fish.
 Although there are a variety of different damselfly nymphs around, this is one of my favorites.
-It performs consistently and nets me plenty of fish.
-Give it a try on your next fly fishing trip!
+It performs consistently and gets plenty of fish in the rubber fishing net.
+Give it a try on your next trip!

 F-C Mackie Bug